rows/hiring/job descriptions/Data Engineer - Analytics.md

 * Expected Annual Gross Salary Range (Berlin-based, Germany): 58.200-74.000€.
 * Employee equity plan.
 * Health Insurance for you and your family.
-* Plenty of coffee and frequent ice-cream.
+* Plenty of coffee and frequent ice-cream when at the office.
 * Liberal work-from-home policy.
 * Unlimited vacation policy.